fishpepper/CC2510Lib/README.md

 this is a fork of the CCLib (https://github.com/wavesoft/CCLib)

 STATUS: WORK IN PROGRESS!
 NOT YET WORKING!

 working:
 - connecting
 - cc_info.py
-- erase chip and writing random data seems to be ok (to be tested soon!)
+- erase chip
+- write & verify flash using cc_write_flash.py (tested with hex from sdcc)

 i ported it to support programming of a cc2510f16 chip. adding cc251x support is trivial, see ccdebugger.py and chip id code